bobmonsour/bobmonsour.com/src/posts/calculating-reading-time.md

 ---
 title: Calculating reading time for a post
 date: 2022-02-06
-description: Where does that 'About 2 minutes to read' come from?
+description: Where does that 'About 3 minutes to read' come from?
+Each of the posts on this site (there are only two so far, and this is the second one), display something like "About 1 minute to read."
+keywords: reading time, eleventy, filters
 ---

-Where does that _'About 2 minutes to read'_ come from?
+Where does that _'About 3 minutes to read'_ come from?

-Each of the posts on this site (there are only two so far, and this is the second one), display something like "1 min read."
+Each of the posts on this site (there are only two so far, and this is the second one), display something like "About 1 minute to read."
 This indicates that it will take about one minute to read the post.

 I had seen that on other sites, inlcuding Medium, and I always thought it was kinda neat.